Mixed Company

 Mixed Company is a 1974 American comedy-drama film directed by Melville Shavelson and written by Shavelson and Mort Lachman.
 It stars Barbara Harris, Joseph Bologna, Tom Bosley, Lisa Gerritsen, Dorothy Shay, Ruth McDevitt and Haywood Nelson.

 Plot summary

 Kathy Morrison (Harris), mother of three, who helps run a "color-blind" adoption program, wants to have another biological child.
 Her husband, Pete (Bologna), the head coach of the Phoenix Suns, finds out he can't produce another child.
 Kathy thinks about adopting a boy, Frederic "Freddie" Wilcox, and Pete does not want to adopt a boy who happens to be black.
-When he relents, Freddie's arrival causes an upheaval in the Morrison's neighborhood, their school, and family.
+When he relents, Freddie's arrival causes an upheaval in the Morrison's neighborhood, their school, and their family.
 Kathy's answer is to adopt another child, in this case two, a war-traumatized half-Vietnamese girl, Quan Tran, and a Hopi boy, Joe Rogers.
 The new extended family must now learn to live together.